covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/User Guide/API Framework/Add-ins/Actions/AutomaticActions.md

-This topic describes the automatic actions for the Eplan command line â we also call them "**command line actions**".
+This topic describes the automatic actions for the Eplan command line  we also call them "**command line actions**".
 In contrast to a normal ribbon action, an automatic action does a complete task without any user interaction.
 It will show no dialogs.

 ### How do automatic actions work?